briis/hass-weatherflow2mqtt/README.md

 Everything runs in a pre-build Docker Container, so installation is very simple, you only need Docker installed on a computer and a MQTT Server setup somewhere in your network.
 If you run the Supervised version of Home Assistant, MQTT is very easy to setup.

+## TODO

+This project is still very much in Beta, but the things that are there, work.
+I am currently working on or considering:

+- Still need some work on the persistent storage, in order to ensure data is correct on restart, and also to have the possibility to do som calculation based sensors.
+Som is already working, some I am not too sure about yet.
+- As I don't have Access to a Tempest Unit, I have not tested this with this device type.
+If anyone does, please report back here in the Discussions or Issue Area.
+- I consider to also integrate the AI based Forecast from WeatherFlow.
+This will require some calls to their REST API, and as such this program will not be *Local Data* only.
+But if I do it, I will make it optional.

 ## Installation

 - Ensure Docker is setup and running